 In Maine, rental agreements can be either written or oral.
 According to Maine law (MRS Tit.
 14 Ch.
 709), a rental agreement gives tenants rights, including the right to a safe and habitable dwelling unit and the right to take some forms of alternative action.

 Landlords also have rights, including the right to be reimbursed for damages to property that exceed normal wear and tear and to collect rent in a timely manner.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Maine

-Maine landlords are required to provide a habitable living space and must make requested repairs in a timely manner (14 days).
+Maine landlords are required to provide a habitable living space and must make requested repairs in 14 days.
 If they do not, then the tenant may take up to two forms of alternative action.
-They can make the repairs themselves and deduct up to $500 or half a month’s rent, or withhold rent.
+They can make the repairs themselves and deduct up to $500 or half a month’s rent or withhold rent.

 Here is a list of amenities that landlords are or are not responsible for providing.